Skip to the main content.

 Estate Planning Attorney | Will Dispute | Probate Lawyer

-what happens when there are two wills?
+What happens when there are two wills?

 In this intriguing case, the validity of two wills and the appropriateness of a notice of lis pendens in a will contest are hotly debated.
 The key players in this legal battle include Jason Pierce, the personal representative of the estate, Steven G. Francis, the attorney for the respondents, and Fred Glass, the attorney in fact for Suzanne Pierce.